gchafouleas/IFT6390---Kaggle-Competition/README.md

 ```
 python main.py
 ```
 It is configured to run spliting the train into a train an valid set and tuning on a range of alpha values for the hyperparamters.
-Picking the best alpha and training again on the whole train set then evaluation the test set with the best tuned alpha.
+Picking the best alpha and test set with the best tuned alpha.